 KEEP THE CATS AT BAY BY ADDING IT TO YOUR GARDEN

-While there are plenty of chemical-based products for repelling cats, or even mechanical systems that let of high pitched frequencies, coffee remnants are a more natural and eco friendly approach to deterring your neighbourhood cats.
-Caffeine is very toxic to cats however, so caution should be used as to how much is spread about and where; you don’t want to have an unexpected and costly trip to the vet!
+While there are plenty of chemical-based products for repelling cats, or even mechanical systems that let of high pitched frequencies, coffee remnants are a more natural and eco-friendly approach to deterring your neighborhood cats.
+Caffeine is very toxic to cats, however, so caution should be used as to how much is spread about and where; you don’t want to have an unexpected and costly trip to the vet!

 VERMICOMPOSTING – LET THE WORMS DO THE WORK

 One creature that absolutely loves leftover coffee bits is worms.
 They are a gardener’s best friend and the use of worms for vermicomposting is a great way to enrich your soil and keep it full of nutrients.
 Earthworms turn organic waste into extremely high-quality garden soil.
 A family of worms is the best way to break down your compost heap and vermicomposting systems are a clean and efficient way to break down scraps and garden cuttings.